-Children pass through several stages and take specific steps on their road to becoming adults.
-For most people, there are four or five such stages of growth where they learn certain things: infancy (birth to age two), early childhood (ages 3 to 8 years), later childhood (ages 9 to 12) and adolescence (ages 13 to 18).
+Children go through several stages and take specific steps on their road to becoming adults.
+For most children, there are four or five such stages of growth where they learn certain things: infancy (birth to age two), early childhood (ages 3 to 8 years), later childhood (ages 9 to 12) and adolescence (ages 13 to 18).

 With parents, children, and the school community working together as a team, children can achieve success at school, at home and in the community.